AlasDiablo/Recycling-Factory/README.md

 A. No, you can't re-upload it, you can only re-upload it if you use it in a mods pack with the appropriate credit.

-Q. Can we expect other features to be added in the future?<br/>
+Q. Can we expect more features to be added in the future?<br/>
-A. We are planning to add mod integration and also an armour and tools disassembler, but we don't know when it will come.
+A. We are planning to add mod integration and also an armour and tool disassembler, but we don't know when it will come out.

 Q. Fabric or Forge version?<br/>
-A. We do not plan to port to any other mods loader than NeoForge.
+A. We do not plan to port to any other modloader than NeoForge.